- February 26, 2017 at 12:10 pm #6040etilleyKeymaster

 The real costs of inequity will surprise you – the number is in the hundreds of billions, and even trillions, of dollars lost annually.
 All that we have to do to see this lost revenue is to adjust our American, or Canadian or any other, Export-per-capita statistic to Holland’s $33,000 – and then multiply our current exports by that amount.
 This is the real cost, in just lost exports-revenue and tax, for 160 million people being unable to contribute to the economy.
 See this math in more detail here in the article The Business Case for supporting the 49%.

-A middle class majority that is terrified to lose their jobs means that no-one can stick their neck out or say “No” to short-sited corruptions like tax evasion, firing 20-year staff to evade a pension obligation, eliminating experience-rich middle management, and piling work onto fewer workers for the sake of meeting executive bonuses.
-We simply cannot make decisions for moral reasons given these circumstances – and we cannot promote by merit; instead, promotions have to be based on ever narrowing, even just monthly financial measures – which are about as dumbed-down as targets get – and these financial measures are incomplete as they externalize (ignore) any accounting for the much larger Opportunity Costs lost to the nation in Export.
+A middle-class majority that is terrified to lose their jobs means that no-one can stick their neck out or say “No” to short-sited corruptions like tax evasion, to socially irresponsible gender inequality policies, to firing 20-year-staff members in order to evade a pension obligation, to eliminating experience-rich middle management, and piling work onto fewer workers for the sake of meeting executive bonuses.
+We simply cannot make decisions for moral reasons under these circumstances, which lets evil enter our society systemically – and we cannot promote by merit; instead, promotions have to be based on ever narrowing, even just monthly financial measures – which are about as dumbed-down as targets get – and these financial measures are incomplete as they externalize (ignore) any accounting for the much larger Opportunity Costs lost to the nation in Export.

 Populism, which is the Revolution that JFK (John Kennedy) quoted about so famously, is a clear and overdue call for turn-around and proven economic reset.

-To Support Prosperity and to support the Middle Class, you must support well your 49%.
+To Support Prosperity and to support the Middle Class, you must support The 49%.